warpstreamlabs/bento/website/docs/components/rate_limits/local.md

 ### `byte_size`

 The maximum number of bytes to allow for a given period of time.
-If `0` disables size based rate-limiting.
+If `0` disables byte_size based rate-limiting.

 Type: `int`